Russia's war in Ukraine the backdrop to pope's Kazakh visit

 Associated Press

-Francis was flying Tuesday to the Kazakh capital of Nur-Sultan to meet with President Kassym-Jomart Tokayev during the state visit portion of the three-day trip.
+Francis arrived Tuesday in the Kazakh capital of Nur-Sultan to meet with President Kassym-Jomart Tokayev during the state visit portion of the three-day trip.
 On Wednesday and Thursday, he participates in an interfaith meeting with more than 100 delegations of Muslim, Christian, Jewish, Buddhist, Shinto and other faith groups from 50 countries.

-Francis is also going to be in the Kazakh capital at the same time as Chinese President Xi Jinping, who is making his first foreign visit since the coronavirus pandemic.
-But the Vatican says there are no plans for Francis to meet with Xi, who is not attending the congress.
-The Holy See and Beijing haven’t had diplomatic relations for over a half-century and the two sides are finalizing the renewal of a controversial deal over Catholic bishop nominations in China.
+Kazakh military jets accompanied Francis’ charter ITA plane on the final stretches of the flight, and the pope was spared a tarmac wheelchair elevator by being brought into the airport terminal directly via a gateway for an official welcome ceremony and meeting with the president at the presidential palace.

-Both of which focuses attention on the interfaith conference, an important triennial event for Kazakhstan, a country that borders Russia to the north, China to the east and is home to some 130 ethnic groups.
+Both Kirill’s absence and a possible missed meeting with Xi focuses attention on the interfaith conference, an important triennial event for Kazakhstan, a country that borders Russia to the north, China to the east and is home to some 130 ethnic groups.
 It’s a showpiece of its foreign policy and a reflection of its own multicultural and multiethnic population that has long been touted as a crossroads between East and West.

 Darhan Qydyrali, minister of information and social development, said the presence of world religious leaders in the country was fully in Kazakhstan’s national interests.
 “We invited them and hoped that Patriarch Kirill will also participate,” he told The Associated Press on the eve of the congress.
 “All in all, I think the congress will give an example that other issues can be also solved through the dialogue of religions.”